-It's a 2-day dinosaur extravaganza, featuring life size-cast skeletons of some of the most iconic dinosaurs of the Mesozoic Era, a wide variety of dinosaur fossils, dino-themed activities and crafts, the opportunity to interact with expert paleontologists, and the chance to experience the museum's newest special exhibit Dinosaur Discoveries: Ancient Fossils, New Ideas!
+The 2-day dinosaur extravaganza is roaring back into the museum with an incredible lineup of life-size cast skeletons of some of the most iconic dinosaurs to have ever lived, an extraordinary variety of dinosaur fossils, dino-themed activities and crafts, animatronic dinosaur displays, the opportunity to interact with expert paleontologists, and access to the museum's newest special exhibit The Age of Dinosaurs!

-Dino Festival take place at the Virginia Museum of Natural History on Friday, July 21 and Saturday, July 22, 2023 from 10 a.m. to 4 p.m. each day!
-Admission rates apply.
+Dino Festival takes place at the Virginia Museum of Natural History on Friday, July 25 and Saturday, July 26, 2025 from 10 a.m. to 4 p.m. each day!

 Life-size Cast Skeletons and Skulls!